Parables Home

 Jesus says that unless we are "turned around" from our sin and "become like children" we will not enter the kingdom of heaven.
 Those are pretty serious words, especially in this parable as He is speaking to the group of 12 disciples who were currently counting on Jesus to establish the kingdom of heaven on earth in their immediate future.

 He then gives them the example of the little child standing in their midst, "as this child."
 I have this wonderful image for you: I have a dear friend who has a young family.
-When I see him at church with his two boys and they seem eager to get away from their dad and "do mischief" together, he gently says to them, "Boys, pockets."
+When I see him at church with two of his boys and they seem eager to get away from their dad and "do mischief" together, he gently says to them, "Boys, pockets."
 Immediately each boy goes to one side of their dad and takes ahold of dad's pants pocket and stays attached to that pocket wherever dad goes.
 "Become like this child."

 What was so special about "this child?"
 Well, nothing!
 We can't refer to him as innocent, as all human beings are born under the curse of sin.
 I think that Jesus sees in this small child in this home the lack of self-importance and self-aggrandizement that each of the disciples were portraying at that moment.
 "Who's going to be the greatest in the kingdom?"
 And in the mind of this small child, "When's lunch."
 The contrast should grip each of us as we consider this situation.
 The disciples, all caught up in seeming self importance, the small child intent on his toys, his lunch, and his nap.